Updated 27 January 2022

-- The Common Room
+- Common rooms

 - The Learning Centre

-- Academic staff, whilst delivering and or during lecturers and seminars may remove their face covering to better support teaching.
+- Academic staff, whilst delivering and or during lecturers and seminars may remove their face covering to better support for teaching.

-- Students are asked to wear face coverings while attending lectures except in the event of interacting with the lecturer if and when they are invited to do so and if wearing a face covering makes this difficult.
+- Students are expected to wear face coverings while attending lectures except in the event of interacting with the lecturer if and when they are invited to do so and if wearing a face covering makes this difficult.